thomasjshea/Daily-Planner/README.md

 ## License

-This application uses the MIT License
+This application uses the MIT License.